 Delegate – Someone who you authorize to make personal care or medical treatment decisions for you if you cannot make them yourself.

 Informed consent means that you have received all information necessary to make your decision, including your medical diagnosis, available forms of treatment, and available options to relieve suffering.

 Representative – A court may appoint a representative to make personal care or medical decisions for you if you cannot make them yourself and you have not appointed a delegate.

-You can prepare for a time when you may not be able to make health care or personal care decisions for yourself by writing a personal directive while you are well.
-A personal directive is a legal document that names another person to make personal care or health care decisions for you.
+You can prepare for a time when you may not be able to make health or other personal care decisions for yourself by writing a personal directive while you are well.
+In your personal directive you may name a delegate to make personal care decisions for you.
 Your personal directive will be used only when you cannot make your own personal care decisions.

 - aunt or uncle,

 - niece or nephew, and then

 A statutory decision maker must be an adult who has been in personal contact with you over the past year and who is willing to make decisions on your behalf.
 They would have the power to make many decisions for you, including accepting an offer to place you in a continuing care home or to receive home care services.

 There is another way that someone could be named to make health or other personal care decisions for you when you cannot do it.
 A relative or friend can apply to court to be named as your representative.
 The court might allow them to give consent to health care for you when you do not have a valid personal directive.
 Before naming a representative, a judge must find that you are not able to consent and that the best thing for you is to have a representative.
 For more information, see the information about Adult Capacity and Decision-making.